 victims.
 Over a decade following their premature demise, Unanimated rose from the foggy graveyard to unleash darkness once

 more.
 They've done this in the form of their first album in 14 years, In the Light of Darkness.
 Released in April

 2009 through (who else?)
 Regain Records, this album destroys any doubt as to whether or not the band can still deliver.

-It begins with "Ascend With the Stench of Death, featuring dark arpeggios and a feeling
+It begins with "Ascend With the Stench of Death, featuring dark arpeggios and a

-to set the tone for the album, giving warning that this will be a much darker affair than Ancient God of Evil.
+well to set the tone for the album, giving warning that this will be a much darker affair than Ancient God of Evil.

 "Retribution In Blood" slowly builds up, creating some epic feeling that is reminiscent

 of Dissection.
 After a minute or so, things get moving at full speed and the trademark Unanimated sound is ever present, though

 a little blacker.
 The frozen tremolo riffs surround you like a murky fog, while the powerful drumming pounds your skull to